moby/buildkit/docs/buildkitd.toml.md

   # Use plain HTTP to connect to the mirrors.
   http = true
   # Use HTTPS with self-signed certificates.
 Do not enable this together with `http`.
+  insecure = true
-  # Meanwhile, self-signed certificates must be trusted on buildkitd and buildctl client side together,
+  # When set insecure = false, please ensure to trust self-signed certificates on buildkitd and buildctl client side together,
   # if they are deployed on different instances (physical machines, virtual machines, k8s pods).
-  insecure = true
   ca=["/etc/config/myca.pem"]
   [[registry."docker.io".keypair]]
     key="/etc/config/key.pem"